MubarakHAlketbi/git_scroll/README.md

 # Git Scroll

-A visualization tool for Git repositories, optimized for LLM context.
+A file listing and token counting tool for Git repositories, optimized for LLM context.

 ## Overview

-Git Scroll is a desktop application that helps you visualize Git repository structures and export them in formats optimized for Large Language Models (LLMs).
-It provides an interactive, zoomable interface to explore repositories and understand their structure.
+Git Scroll is a desktop application that helps you analyze Git repositories by providing a sortable list of files with token counts.
+This makes it easier to prepare repositories for use with Large Language Models (LLMs) by understanding token usage across your codebase.

 ![Git Scroll Screenshot](docs/screenshot.png) *(Screenshot will be added in the future)*

 ## Features

-- **Repository Visualization**: Interactive squares representing directories and files
-- **Zoom Levels**: Multiple levels of detail, from high-level overview to file content
+- **File List View**: Sortable table of files with columns for index, file name, and token count
+- **Token Counting**: Automatically counts tokens in text files for LLM context optimization
+- **Sorting Options**: Sort by file name, index, or token count in ascending or descending order
 - **Filtering**: Built-in filters for common directories to ignore (node_modules, .git, etc.)
-- **Export Options**: Export repository structure in formats optimized for LLMs
+- **Statistics Panel**: Shows total files, total tokens, and top files by token count
 - **Cross-Platform**: Works on Windows, macOS, and Linux

 ## Installation